GPs

 MBChB (Bristol), Diploma in Tropical Medicine and Hygiene.
 Qualified Bristol 2014.

-MB BS (London) MRCPCH MRCGP.
+MB BS (London) 1997, MRCPCH, MRCGP.

 MBCHB Bristol 2009 MRCGP Hayley trained at the University of Bristol and graduated in 2009.

-Dr Penhale completed her GP training in Bath and she has enjoyed remaining in the South West.
-Hayley has spent a few years working in Western Australia and has a particular interest in elderly care and general medicine.
+Dr Penhale completed her GP training in Bath and has enjoyed remaining in the South West.
+Hayley spent a few years working in Western Australia and has a particular interest in elderly care and general medicine.

 MBChB BSC (Hons) (Edinburgh, 2006), MRCGP (Cornwall, 2013)